fresns/docs/wiki/en-US/api/headers.md

     - Public mode, with the key value `public`
     - Private mode, with the key value `private`
 - Get Method: `/api/v2/global/configs?keys=site_mode`
+- The introduction page of each interface has two modes of account and user parameters that must be transferred.
+    - `aid` must be passed, which means that you must login to the account to request the interface.
+At this time, the token parameter is the `token` of the account
+    - When `uid` must be passed, `aid` must also be passed.which means that the user must log in to the "account user" to request the interface.
+At this time, `token` parameter is the user's `token`

 ## Signature generation rules